-Kissar - Plucked Strings.
-Africa.
-An instrument found in many countries and among many of the tribes of Africa.
-It may be described as the lyre form of harp.
-The body is generally round, and consists variously of a gourd, a turtle-shell, or even a human skull.
-From the body, and extending some distance above it, rise two uprights with a cross-bar.
-Its appearance bears some faint resemblance to a
+Kissar gs.
+Afrol An institute of found in man among many of the tribe of Africa.
+It may so the lyre form of harp.
+The body is generally consist variously of a govern, a turtle-shell, or an skull.
+From the body of lextending some discovering it, ric two uprights with cross-bar.
+Its appearance is a learn some faint resemblance in a